yaya2devops/xpindacloud/First_InternReport/README.md

 ![Homepage](assets/reportMAIN.jpg)

 - [PDF version](pfa_yaya.pdf)
 > Please do not use the provided as a reference to a case study.
+I completed the report in a timely manner. and I strongly advise you to write as much as you possibly can.
 I did it for one reason; to become acquainted with book production.
 Why not write a book one day?

 ## Template
 This is actually a good latex template to consider.
 LaTeX is a document preparation software system widely employed in creating books and I realized why.